ajroach42/ajroach42.github.io/_posts/2017-04-07-getting-started-with-mastodon.md

 ## What the Eff is Mastodon?

 Mastodon is a different kind of social network.
-It's an implementation of the [GNUSocial protocol](https://www.gnu.org/software/social/), if that means anything to you.
+It's an implementation of the [OStatus Protocol used by GNU/Social](https://www.gnu.org/software/social/), if that means anything to you.
 If it doesn't, that's okay.
 I'll explain in more detail.

 Mastodon is a platform for sharing 500 character messages (colloquially known as Toots) in a timeline.
 In theory, this is much the same as Twitter, and Mastodon has drawn lots of comparisons to twitter (even from me) but there are some big differences between mastodon and twitter that are worth discussing.